 minimum time commitment - please contact Junior Achievement for further information

 Junior Achievement is a charity organisation that works across both Primary and Secondary schools on the Island.
-They offer a range of finance and other education programmes and staff who volunteer to deliver these programmes undergo training in presenting to children and young people and are then supported through initial delivery by more experienced JA volunteers and staff.
+They offer a range of finance and entrepreneurship education programmes and employers who volunteer to deliver these programmes undergo training in presenting to children and young people and are then supported through initial delivery by more experienced JA volunteers and staff.

 The Junior Achievement website has contact details for anyone wishing to become a Junior Achievement Volunteer.